 Well-designed brand architecture can significantly reduce your organization’s marketing spending because it eliminates the need for multiple brands to be launched simultaneously.

-Creating a strong foundation from the outset ensures that you have room to grow in the future without having to change everything at once (or risking losing momentum).
+Creating a strong foundation from the outset ensures that you have room to grow in the future without having to change everything at once (or risk losing momentum).

 Brand Architecture Spectrum